Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-To host a fault-tolerant website in a VM group with load balancing with Application Load Balancer using Terraform:
+To host a fault-tolerant website in an instance group with load balancing via Application Load Balancer using Terraform:

 1. Install Terraform, get the authentication credentials, and specify the source for installing the Yandex Cloud provider (see Configure a provider, step 1).